-Before modern times, furniture was actually organic because it was only created with natural fibers, solid hardwoods and nontoxic paints and stains.
-Since then, things have changed.
 With so many engineered materials and synthetic fabrics available today, it can be difficult to find furniture that is truly organic.
-It is virtually impossible to find a sofa that uses only 100% organic materials.
-However, there are some things that you can do to increase your chances of finding a sofa that utilizes mostly organic materials, or atleast ones that are much better for you and your home.
+It is virtually impossible to find a sofa that uses only organic and natural materials, but that's why we're here.
+As you're researching, there are some things that you can do to increase your chances of finding a sofa that utilizes mostly organic materials, or at least ones that are much better for you and your home.

-If you are planning to go organic when it comes to buying a sofa, take a look at the filling and fabric.
-Filling and fabric are likely to be labeled as organic.
-For wood furniture, you can find more natural options by opting for solid wood eco-friendly sofas made from wood that has been harvested in a sustainable manner.
+If you are planning to go organic when it comes to buying a sofa, first, take a look at the filling and fabric labels.
+For wooden furniture, you can find more natural options by opting for solid wood eco-friendly sofas made from wood that has been harvested in a sustainable manner.

 Organic upholstery uses 100% cotton, linen, hemp or other natural fabrics that have not been treated with pesticides or other harmful chemicals.
 Natural jute is perfect for use as upholstery and cotton and muslin may be used as a layer to prevent wool fibers from going through a fabric cover on eco-friendly sofas.